RutvikMangukiya/Docker-Projects/django-nginx-mysql-docker/README.md

 # Docker Compose: Django Notes App

 - Docker makes deploying applications simple and efficient by containerizing your application and its dependencies.
-This document is a walkthrough for building and deploying a Django-based notes application with MySQL as the database, orchestrated using Docker Compose.
+This document is a walkthrough for deploying a Django-based notes application with MySQL as the database, orchestrated using Docker Compose.

 # Application Code Repository